santiagoalz/Skyline.DataMiner.GithubTemplate.RegressionTest/Customer-T-RegressionTests/GettingStarted.md

 ## Executing additional code on installation

-Open the `AutomationScript.cs` file to write custom installation code.
+Open the `Customer-T-RegressionTests.cs` file to write custom installation code.
 Common actions include creating elements, services, or views.

 > [!TIP]
 > Type `clGetDms` in the .cs file and press Tab twice to insert a snippet that gives you access to the *IDms* classes, making DataMiner manipulation easier.